 Other California natives have found success at the NCAA level in recent years despite not being drafted in the NHL, including Patrick Khorodorenko, Trevor Moore, Austin Ortega, and Will Johnson.
 Beyond NCAA, the Portland Winterhawks’ roster included some Californians lately, including Chase De Leo and Miles Koules, and their decision to forgo the NCAA may have stemmed from a desire to stay on the west coast.
 All of these skilled players point to a potential goldmine for ASU in the near future, and enough local talent for multiple PAC-12 teams.

-Another decision to factor in when considering college hockey is the impact is has on Title 9, which requires equal athletic opportunities for each gender.
-Adding women’s hockey may not be the best option; the University of North Dakota recently cut their women’s program for budget reasons.
+Another decision to factor in when considering college hockey is the impact it has on Title 9, which requires equal athletic opportunities for each gender.
+Adding women’s hockey may not be the best option; University of North Dakota recently cut their women’s program for budget reasons.
 Women’s lacrosse and field hockey are less expensive alternatives, and with women’s teams in each sport already existing out west, the infrastructure is more supportive.

 The two most recent additions to NCAA hockey, ASU and Penn State, were both successful at the ACHA D-1 level before transitioning to NCAA.
 Only a few of the PAC-12 schools are currently at that level; the PAC-8 conference is ACHA D-2.
 Aspiring to ACHA D-1 is an important step on the road to NCAA hockey.